 Please read more about this table below in our article about trading risk and risk management:

 Many new forex traders try to predict the turning point for forex pairs, often going against the market trends.
-They may add more funds to the trade and make a more significant loss than they predicted.
-Though it is not worth boasting about, it is safer to trade based on market trends.
+They may add more funds to the trade and make a more significant loss than predicted.
+Though it is not worth boasting about, trading based on market trends is safer.
 If traders wish to pick the bottom, they should choose the bottom of the uptrend.
 Similarly, if they want to trade at a peak, they should trade when the market moves up, not down.

-Though most people want to be right all the time, forex traders should accept that they made a trading mistake and continue to waste resources.
-This could deplete the balance in the forex account.
-It is always better to assume that the trade was a mistake, close it, and look for the next opportunity to make a profit.
+Though most people always want to be correct, forex traders should accept that they made a trading mistake and continue to waste resources.
+This could deplete the balance in the Forex account.
+It is always better to assume that the trade was a mistake, close it, and look for the next profit opportunity.

-Many forex trading systems are being advertised extensively online, which promise huge profits.
+Many forex trading systems are advertised extensively online, promising huge profits.
 Some traders make the mistake of investing money in these automated systems and yet make losses.
-New forex traders should understand that there are no automated systems for profit trading in forex; each trader should develop their method and strategy after understanding the forex market…
+New forex traders should understand that there are no automated systems for profit trading in forex; each trader should develop their method and strategy after understanding the forex market.

 How much do currency traders make a year?